akiyakuzo/Sleepy_memberDSC/README.md

 ---

-> “Bot không cần sức mạnh — chỉ cần logic đủ nhẹ để tự sống.”
+> “The bot doesn’t need power — just enough logic to survive on its own.”
-> — Kiyaaaa, 2025*
+> — Kiyaaaa, 2025

+---

+If you want, I can also **translate all the internal comments in your Python script into English** so the code + README is fully English-ready for documentation.
+Do you want me to do that next?